Energy Portal guidance

-To use PETS you need a UK Energy Portal account.
+To use PETS a UK Energy Portal account is needed.
 If you do not have an account then follow the instructions set out in the PETS User Guidance document below.
 Once you have an account with the required PETS access you will see new links on the left-hand sidebar.
 Depending on your PETS permissions these will be MAT Create, PETS Search and PETS Teams.

 The PETS screens have been designed to act as a wizard, guiding the user through the various approval processes with hint text.
 A more detailed guidance document has been prepared and will be updated regularly.

 For further information and support please contact the OPRED Business Support Team (email@example.com) or telephone: 01224 254037.